 I know the fancy IKEA ones look much better than a boring office chair (and are probably cheaper, too) but you should still go for the ergonomic option.
 This will make such a huge difference to your back in the long run!

-For instance, you could go for the Nouhaus Ergo3D, which comes with an adjustable headrest (I find these super comfy) and it has a breathable mesh material for optimal airflow (thousand times better than sticky, sweaty leather seats in summer).
+For instance, you could go for the Nouhaus Ergo3D, which comes with an adjustable headrest (I find these super comfy) and it has a breathable mesh material for optimal airflow (a thousand times better than sticky, sweaty leather seats in summer).

 Another basic home office equipment: a webcam.
 If your monitor or laptop doesn’t come with a proper webcam, you might need to get an external one.
 This, of course, depends on the nature of your job and how many video calls you have.
 Some of these calls can even be done on your smartphone.